wfondrie/mokapot/docs/source/index.rst

 while retaining valid, per-experiment confidence estimates.
-We designed mokapot to be extensible and support the analysis of additional types of proteomics data, such as cross-linked peptides from cross-linking mass spectrometry experiments. mokapot offers basic functionality from the command, but using mokapot as a Python package unlocks maximum flexibility.
+We designed mokapot to be extensible and support the analysis of additional types of proteomics data, such as cross-linked peptides from cross-linking mass spectrometry experiments. mokapot offers basic functionality from the command line, but using mokapot as a Python package unlocks maximum flexibility.

 Ready to try mokapot for your analyses?
 See below for details on how to install